 Basic installation

-Mininum poetry version has is ^1.2, but it is recommended to use latest poetry. (including OSX) Make sure you have Python 3.9 or 3.10 installed.
+It is recommended to use the latest version of Poetry.
+Make sure you have Python version 3.9 or higher installed.

 curl -sSL https://install.python-poetry.org | python3 -